serverless/event-gateway-example/README.md

 ## Immediate Future

 Ideally, we want to run the above application using the `serverless run` command.
-Currently, I found no way to run an application with multiple services with it.

 The experience with `serverless run` will be awesome.
-There will be no need for setting up anything under the Getting Started section.
+There will be no need for setting up anything as specified under the Getting Started section.

 The `serverless run` command will: